faq about chiropractic in singapore

 The Chiropractor may require you to take spinal X-rays after the first session depending on your condition.
 We work with third-party off-site radiology partners for this.

 The second session will last around 45 minutes and the Chiropractor will run through results of your tests and X-rays, and recommend if chiropractic care is suitable for your condition.
+Learn more about our spinal check-up process.

 Why are X-rays necessary for chiropractic care?